turingschool/gear-up/grit.markdown

 * What is grit?
 How do you gauge if someone has a lot of grit or not?
 * Has grit played a meaningful role in your life?
 How?
 If not, what qualities do you think have affected your success at Turing the most?
 * As a community at Turing, is it worthwhile to discuss grit?
-Why?
+Why or why not?
+How should we otherwise spend our time to raise awareness of the emotional skills students need to succeed?

 Write some notes to summarize your response to the question and identify facts or arguments from the video, article, or your own personal experience to support your points.